 Around 1980, the Reach toothbrush was invented.
 It broke new ground by featuring an angle to the head and contoured bristles that made it easy for the brush to reach into the crevice between the gum and the tooth.
 Now, nearly every manufacturer has copied that basic design, and I feel this is the best toothbrush design.

 Studies done in the 1980s showed that the Reach toothbrush, in the hands of the average brusher, removed more plaque than brushes with the conventional straight design.
-Since then, most major manufacturers have incorporated this contoured design into their line.
+Since then, most major manufacturers offer an angled design in their line.

 And soft.
 You’ve got to have soft.
 The bristles need to be able to flex easily so they will get into those cracks and crevices.
 If they’re stiff, they won’t go into those places.
 Or, if you do force them into the crevices, they will damage your gums.
 Soft, only soft.

 Also, it is surprising to many people to hear that chewing gum is actually an excellent second choice for cleaning your teeth when you aren’t able to brush.
 But it’s true.
-Chewing gum gets your saliva flowing, and saliva has great cleaning properties.
+Not only does the gum have a physical cleaning action, but it gets your saliva flowing, and saliva has great cleaning and decay-fighting properties.
 But use sugarless gum, of course.